Simple $\phi\Lambda$ CDM dynamics: Dynamical analysis on CDM

-We solve numerical the 3D system which describes the following variables, \( (\Omega_m,x,y) \; . \)
+We solve numerical the 3D system which describes the following variables, \( (\Omega_m,x,v) \; . \)

 We use the \texttt{scipy.integrate.solveivp} to solve the system of 3D system of differential equations.
-We find the following numerical solutions and we present them in the \refF{fig:ChatGPT_scalarLCDM_7D_3D_num_solutions}, for several specified conditions.
-We find the $\phi$CDM results are similar to the $\Lambda$CDM model, on the behaviour of the epoch evolution of the different species of the model.
+We find the following numerical solutions and we present them in the \refF{fig:ChatGPT_scalarLCDM_7D_3D_set_of_sim_diff_eqns_num_solutions_mphir_weos_with_redshift_intersections_delta_N_Nmin-12_Nmax1_zero_is_3e-17}, for several specified conditions.
+We find the $\phi\Lambda$CDM results are similar to the $\Lambda$CDM model, on the behaviour of the epoch evolution of the different species of the model.
+We explain their numerical differences of the two models in \refS{sec:numerical_solutions_comparison_of_models}.
 What changes is the gradient behaviour of dark energy as expected.